 Then there was the fact that Foster could not stand being in the car, so actually going anywhere was painful.
 So, most days I would stay home by myself and that’s gets lonely after a while.
 Even for an introvert like myself.

 Despite the fact that I read all the parenting books, took all the classes and talked to women who had gone before me.
 I still felt like I did not know what I was doing!

 When he was a baby we were not on a schedule.
 I didn’t know when he was going to sleep.
 When he would cry, I didn’t know how to calm him.
 I didn’t know why he would scream for an hour, the same hour everyday.
-I didn’t know if I was ever going to sleep again or be able to wear a real bra.
+I was not sure if I was ever going to sleep again or be able to wear a real bra.